-Visualisation empowers such communication and can be used to involve the customer and colleagues from multiple disciplines who may have an input to the project, far earlier; avoiding.
+Visualisation empowers such communication and can be used to involve the customer and colleagues from multiple disciplines who may have an input to the project, far earlier; avoiding misunderstandings, the necessity for reworks or re-thinking, and wasted time.

 For the first time ever, teams involved in the development phase - no matter how the team is configured, who it includes or the chosen software of the user - can achieve real-time synchronised communication by combining VR with cloud platforms and collaboration and simulation via platforms such as the fledgling NVIDIA Omniverse.